 *Please note, the Graduate Record Exam (GRE) is no longer required by NTP.
 Effective for the 2018-19 admissions season (those applying for the Fall 2019 NTP class), NTP no longer requires GRE scores, nor will the Admissions Committee use any GRE scores submitted as part of its review.

 The Graduate Record Exam (GRE) IS REQUIRED by the La Follette School of Public Affairs.
 These scores must be received as part of their application by Dec.
 1.

 N&PP Course Prerequisites:

-The minimum course prerequisites are mathematics through calculus, one semester of microeconomics, one semester of American government and a year each of chemistry, physics, and biology.
+The minimum course prerequisites are one semester of microeconomics, one semester of macroeconomics, one semester of international relations or comparative politics, 3 semesters of foreign language or one year experience of living abroad, mathematics through calculus, and a year each of chemistry, physics, and biology.
 Prior laboratory research experience, while not required, is strongly recommended.